ThanhPham2026/Nova-Scotia-Health-Demographic-Trends/README.md

   * Ayide, Juliana

 *******

 📌 Project Overview

-  This project analyzes health and demographic trends in Nova Scotia to understand how population changes impact healthcare demand, system performance, and policy planning.
+  A 5-week project analyzes health and demographic trends in Nova Scotia to understand how population changes impact healthcare demand, system performance, and policy planning.

   With an aging population and regional disparities in health outcomes, Nova Scotia faces increasing pressure on healthcare resources.
 This project transforms raw data into actionable insights through data analysis and visualization.

+******

 🎯 Project Goals